smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Getting Data
 Once you know you have permission to use the remote control feature, you can retrieve the data.
-The following code is an example of how to get data from the `RADIO` module.
+The following code is an example of how to get data from the radio module.
 The example also subscribes to updates to radio data, which will be discussed later on in this guide.

 @![iOS]
 ##### Objective-C